- Smart roof

 What does the aesthetic warranty of VILPE products mean?

-The aesthetic warranty applies to deformations in the product, major cracks in the product, and any major discoloration of the product’s plastic parts under conditions where the surface of the product is subjected to a steady environmental or climatic impact, such as sunlight.
-This warranty does not cover normal discolouring or colour changes or corrosion damage in motors, electrical parts, sealants, sheet metal parts, screws or seals.
+The aesthetic warranty applies to deformations in the product, major cracks in the product, and any major discolouration of the product’s plastic parts under conditions where the surface of the product is subjected to a steady environmental or climatic impact (such as sunlight).
+This warranty does not cover normal discolouration, or colour changes or corrosion damage in motors, electrical parts, sealants, sheet metal parts, screws or seals.
 The full VILPE warranty policy is available here.

 What should I do in the event of warranty-related issues?